STAR-Tsinghua/draft-moq-for-deadline/draft-ma-moq-relay-for-deadline.md

 ## Support Different Relay Topology and Architecture

-Deadline-aware MoQ Relay SHOULD support different relay topologies like those mentioned in {{?I-D.draft-shi-moq-design-space-analysis-of-moq-00}}.
-For different relay topology, there may exist different architecture.
-The deadline-aware feature should be easily implemented as a plugin regardless of the architecture and topology.
+Deadline-aware MoQ Relay is recommended to support various relay topologies, as discussed in {{?I-D.draft-shi-moq-design-space-analysis-of-moq-00}}.
+Each relay topology may require a different architecture.
+Therefore, the deadline-aware feature should be designed as a plugin that can be easily implemented regardless of the topology and architecture.

+## Support different MoQ transport implementations

+Depending on the MoQ implementation, the block transmission may be mapped to different mechanisms of QUIC, such as matching a block to multiple QUIC datagrams or a single QUIC stream.
+It is recommended that Deadline-aware MoQ Relay support various MoQ transport implementations.

+## Clock Synchronization

+To enable accurate deadline-aware actions, it is recommended that all endpoints and relays perform clock synchronization.

+# Design

 ## Block-base Transport

-Deadline-aware MoQ Relay SHOULD support block-based transport.
-A block is a basic, atomic data unit in the MoQ system that can be used independently at an endpoint like a video frame.
-The endpoint and relay SHOULD mark the boundary of a data block in some ways and inform the relays.
+Deadline-aware MoQ Relay SHOULD support block-based transport to enable deadline-aware actions.
+A block is a basic data unit in the MoQ system like a video frame.
+A block can be reliably delivered, partially delivered or dropped, depending on the application logic.
+A block SHOULD contain a block ID in the block’s header.

+When the relay receives data without deadline-related information from the endpoint, it MAY choose to convert the data into block type or forward it without utilizing any deadline-aware actions.

-## Metadata
+## Metadata for Deadline

-Deadline-aware MoQ Relay needs some metadata of the data block to enable deadline-aware actions.
-The endpoint and relay SHOULD attach the following metadata to each data block.
+For Deadline-aware MoQ Relay, data block metadata is required to enable deadline-aware actions.
+Both the endpoint and the relay SHOULD attach the following metadata to each data block when using deadline-aware actions:

 - size: the size of the data block in bytes
-- priority: the global priority of the block in an unsigned integer
+- priority: the block's relative priority in a single session
-- deadline: the expected latency of the data.
-Relay is allowed to drop overdue data.
-Usually measured in milliseconds.
+- deadline: the expected completion timestamp of the block.
+The relay can drop overdue data.
-- start timestamp: the Unix timestamp when the block is created

-Relays SHOULD keep track of the metadata of all the blocks it receives until the block misses its deadline.
+The relay SHOULD maintain track of the metadata of a block until the block misses its deadline.

-Relays MAY synchronize the metadata of blocks with each other when necessary.

-## Clock Synchronization

-To support precise deadline-aware action, all the endpoints and relays SHOULD do clock synchronization.
+Additionally, if the endpoint does not offer metadata in the header of a data block, relays MAY implement other mechanisms to acquire and synchronize deadline-related metadata.

-# Deadline-aware Action of Relay
+## Deadline-aware Action

-## Deadline-aware Scheduling and Cancelling
+### Deadline-aware Scheduling and Cancelling

-Deadline-aware MoQ Relay can use the information of cached data, block priority, deadline, and others to make stream-level scheduling.
-The scheduler SHOULD try to minimize the total time of queuing and try to meet the deadline requirements of as many blocks as possible.
+When implementing deadline-aware actions, the Deadline-aware MoQ Relay can utilize the block metadata for scheduling blocks at the block-level.
+The scheduler SHOULD minimize the total time of queuing and try to meet the deadline requirements of as many high-priority blocks as possible.

-In some cases where the data can be partially accepted, Deadline-aware MoQ Relay MAY cancel some blocks.
-The relays MAY inform the endpoints and other relays about the drop of these data blocks.
+If a block misses its deadline, Deadline-aware MoQ Relay MAY cancel it.
+In such cases, the endpoints SHOULD be able to accept partially received data and not request for data re-transmission when a block is dropped.
+Additionally, the relays MAY inform the endpoints and other relays about the cancellation of these blocks.

-## Optional: Deadline-aware Redundancy Coding
+### Deadline-aware Redundancy Coding

-Deadline-aware MoQ Relay MAY add redundancy data to blocks when the block is close to its deadline or the loss rate of the network increases.
-This helps to prevent the block from being re-transmitted and decreases latency.
-When the first relay encodes the data with redundancy coding, the following nodes may benefit from it.
+To improve reliability and decrease latency, Deadline-aware MoQ Relay MAY introduce redundancy data to blocks close to their deadline or transmitted over a network with a high loss rate.
+This redundancy can help to prevent the need for re-transmission.
+If the first relay adds redundancy coding to the data, other relay nodes in the network may benefit from it.

-If redundancy coding is enabled, every relay node SHOULD implement an encoder and decoder according to the redundancy coding method.
-The endpoint MAY implement the redundancy encoder and decoder to fully utilize the relay's redundancy coding function.
+When redundancy coding is enabled, at least two nodes SHOULD implement a pair of encoder and decoder that comply with the redundancy coding method.
+The endpoint MAY also implement a redundancy encoder and decoder to utilize the relay's redundancy coding function fully.

-The first relay node that encodes the data SHOULD add redundancy-related information in the metadata of the data block.
-The last relay before the receiver endpoint should decode the data and forward it to the endpoint unless the endpoint can decode the data itself.
+The first node that encodes the data with redundancy coding MUST add redundancy-related information to the metadata of the data block.

 # Other Design Considerations

 ## Drop Notification

-When a relay drops a data block due to missing of deadline or other reasons, it might be useful to send an explicit dropping message to other relays and the endpoint to inform them about an active loss of data.
+In situations where a data block is dropped by a relay due to a missed deadline or other reasons, sending an explicit dropping message to other relays and the endpoint can be useful to notify them of the loss of data.
+The dropping message may include information about the block, such as its ID and metadata.

 ## Data Buffer

-The relay may buffer some data during forwarding.
-These data blocks may be used for re-transmission, serving users with larger delay tolerance and other usages.
-However, whether and how should we implement such a buffer still need further discussion.
+Further discussion is required to determine if the relay should implement a buffer for data blocks during forwarding and how such a buffer should be implemented.
+This buffer may be used for re-transmission purposes and may benefit users with larger delay tolerance, among other potential uses.

 # Security Considerations

-The metadata, and control message of the Deadlind-aware MoQ Relay should only be accessed by selected relays.
-The relay SHOULD NOT decrypt the content of the data block.
+Access to the metadata of the Deadline-aware MoQ Relay SHOULD be limited to selected relays.
+The relay SHOULD NOT access the content of the data block.

 # IANA Considerations